Skip to content

 Freeloading

 Cannot earn rewards without running the model and computing real gradients.
+Model hash must change.

 Inflation

 Token counts are cross-validated against actual computation time.
+Gradient commitments are spot-checked.

 Sybil